 Paula is a local urban gardener with a love for growing and eating fresh organic produce.
 A recent trip to Italy sparked a desire to change the way she fed herself, after being deeply impacted by Italians' passionate relationship to food and the Slow Food movement there.
 Since returning, she has dreamt of farming in Tuscany.
 By joining the Davis Park Community Gardens, as well as becoming a first year beekeeper, she has been able to make this dream a reality right here in Providence.

 Paula brings with her a first-hand knowledge of running a small business, in addition to her knack for numbers.
 She is excited about joining Farm Fresh Rhode Island and being a member of the local sustainable food movement.

-Program Director - email@example.com
+Co-Executive Director - Community Access - email@example.com

 After establishing a farm stand and mail order citrus business with her parents and grandparents after high school, Sheri Griffin attended the University of Rhode Island, receiving a Bachelor of Arts degree in English and biology.
 After graduation, Ms. Griffin entered the nonprofit world, beginning as Director of Development and Publicity at AS220, a nonprofit arts center in Providence.
 Since then, she has worked at a range of nonprofits of various sizes and has become active in her neighborhood, working with other volunteers to keep a library branch open and starting a community garden.

 After being a summer VISTA for Healthy Foods, Healthy Families at Farm Fresh Rhode Island, Onne has returned as a year-long VISTA.
 With an Environmental Studies major, focused on Religion/Philosophy, she learned the significance of cultivating good habits within communities in order to make sustainable change.
 The overall Farm Fresh motto of connecting local food to local people, aligns with Onne's outlook on encouraging positive change.

 Program Director - Food System Enterprise - email@example.com